Parent Engagement – June

 Activity: Obstacle Course

 Using available materials, create an attractive obstacle course for your child to enjoy time and time again.
-Use tunnels to crawl through, ropes to step over, cones to jump over colorful ribbon to twirl with, or even household items.
-Incorporate learning experiences by use items for them to sort, read, identify, etc. The obstacle course can be a dynamic, ever changing settings with the addition of natural materials, bells, large pieces of fabric and other items to promote cognitive and sensory development.
+Use tunnels to crawl through, ropes to step over, cones to jump over, colorful ribbon to twirl with, or even household items.
+Incorporate learning experiences by using items for them to sort, read, identify, etc. The obstacle course can be dynamic, ever-changing settings with the addition of natural materials, bells, large pieces of fabric and other items to promote cognitive and sensory development.